aws/karpenter-provider-aws/website/content/en/preview/faq.md

 If you are using the spot capacity type, Karpenter uses the capacity-optimized-prioritized allocation strategy which tells fleet to find the instance type that EC2 has the most capacity of which will decrease the probability of a spot interruption happening in the near term.
 See [Choose the appropriate allocation strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html#ec2-fleet-allocation-use-cases) for information on fleet optimization.

+### What if there is no spot capacity?
+Will Karpenter fallback to on-demand?

+Karpenter will fallback to on-demand, if your provisioner specifies both spot and on-demand.

+More specifically, Karpenter maintains a concept of "offerings" which is a combination of instance type, zone, and purchase type.
+Spot offerings are prioritized, if they're available.
+Whenever the fleet API returns an insufficient capacity for spot, that offering is removed from the list for 5 minutes.
+Since fleet gives expressive responses about which offerings are unavilable, it results in at worst 2 API calls.
+The retry will happen immediately within milliseconds.

 ## Workloads

 ### How can someone deploying pods take advantage of Karpenter?